DeckHack/discoveries/docs/templates.md

 ## Notice

-Templates should be overwritten as soon as ´TD_mustaches` is defined, as you can end up mixing things together if the template you are changing is streamed or often changed content.
+Templates should be overwritten as soon as `TD_mustaches` is available, modifying templates while they are in use can led to unexpected results.